TechnicalPursuit/TIBET-Examples/pizza/README.md

 The use of a `bind:repeat` causes any child content of the element it resides on (the `<span class="field">` and its children in this case) to be extracted and used as a repeating template, blending features of TIBET [Data Binding](https://tibetjs.com/docs/data-binding.html) and [Templating](https://tibetjs.com/docs/templating.html).

-The `bind:repeat` references `urn:app:pizza_sides`, a [TIBET URI](https://tibetjs.com/docs/uris.html) (specifically a TIBET URN) to point to the data being bound.
-For this usage the bind points to the URN defined by the `tibet:data` tag (which has the list of side dishes).
+The bind references `urn:app:pizza_sides`, a [TIBET URI](https://tibetjs.com/docs/uris.html) (specifically a TIBET URN) to point to the data being bound.
+Here the bind points to the URN defined by the template's `tibet:data` tag (which has the currently-static list of side dishes).

-Data accessed via TIBET URIs is typically wrapped in an Object-Oriented container to make working with it easier.
-These containers are typically [TIBET Content Types](https://tibetjs.com/docs/content.html).
+Raw data accessed via TIBET URIs is typically wrapped in an Object-Oriented container to make working with it easier.
+These raw data containers are often [TIBET Content](https://tibetjs.com/docs/content.html) types such as `TP.core.JSONContent`, `TP.core.XMLContent`, etc.

-TIBET's content types provide a way to encapsulate raw data behind a get/set API that insulates your code from changes in the low-level data structures.
+Through their integration with [TIBET Paths](https://tibetjs.com/docs/paths.html), TIBET's Content types provide a way to encapsulate raw data behind a consistent `get/set` API that insulates your code from changes to the structure of API results or other external data sets over time.

 #### {{ }} templates